 State laws.
 To reduce payday lending abuses, some state laws limit the amount a lender can charge for a payday loan, limit the repayment period, and/or limit the maximum amount a borrower can get.
 Other states have gone as far as making payday lending illegal.

-The Payday Rule went into effect on January 16, 2018, but lenders aren't required comply with most of the provisions until August 19, 2019.
+Lenders aren't required comply with most of the provisions of the Payday Rule until August 19, 2019.
 However, on January 16, 2018, the CFPB announced it was going to “reconsider” the Payday Rule.
 This announcement casts doubt on when and if the rule will actually go into effect.

 To find out about the payday lending laws in your state, see the National Conference of State Legislatures website.
 To get an explanation about applicable payday loan laws, consider contacting a consumer protection lawyer.